Statement In Rebuttal Of Fabricated Evidence By Ex- Captain Momat Cham

 His testimony is evidenced by a total disregard for truth, good faith and the National Interest at this most crucial stage of our history.

-I am a hundred percent sure that if I am confronted with Captain Momar Cham he dares not say that he saw me at the State House not to talk about being late for a ministerial appointment.
+I am a hundred percent sure that if I am confronted with Captain Momat Cham he dares not say that he saw me at the State House not to talk about being late for a ministerial appointment.

 A truth and reconciliation commission deserves something better from an officer in Gambia Armed Forces.
 It is dishonourable to fabricate evidence and it is more dishonourable to do so against an honourable person.